costafilhojoao/Research/Fiscal Consolidation and the Euro; the role of markups/README.md

 * Calculate the weights of each sectors.
 * Aggregate markups of each sector.
 * Create the aforesaid tables.

+You can load the [dataset](markups.RData) used in the paper directly just uncomment the '#load("markups.RData")'.
+Then you can skip to the Graphs section of teh code.

 ## BVAR